 I hate to toot my own horn, but toot tooooot.
-These cookies are THAT good!
+These high protein pumpkin spice cookies are THAT good!
 And if you don’t fall in love with these soft, protein packed, pumpkin spice cookies, then I’m pretty sure nothing will satisfy you!

 They’re a health nut/pumpkin lover’s dream come true.
 Especially since they’re full of whole foods, nutritious ingredients, minimal sugar, and, of course, PUMPKIN!!!
 (I have a slight pumpkin obsessions…can you tell?)